hakilebara/ossecateur/README.md

 # ossecateur

-This README outlines the details of collaborating on this Ember application.
+ a Web front end for OSSEC that handles alerts visualisation and acknowledgement.

- a Web Front End for OSSEC that handles alerts visualisation and acknowledgement.
+ The front end is an EmberJS/Ember-Data webapp that communicates with a Slim PHP API.

  ossecateur is based on OSSEC 2.8